-Trans-Matic’s progressive die presses range from 45-300 tons.
-While the majority of Trans-Matic’s parts are created with transfer presses, we use progressive die presses to craft particularly complicated components and parts with low diameter to length ratios.
-Trans-Matic machines utilize state of the art press technology to maximize efficiency.
+Our progressive die stamping process utilizes state of the art press technology to maximize efficiency.
 Whether your part is produced with a transfer press or a progressive die press, we’ll ensure you receive the highest quality stamped parts at the lowest cost.

-Progressive die presses use an automatic feeding system to push a strip of metal (as it unrolls from a coil) through all of the stations of a progressive stamping die.
+In progressive die stamping, the press uses an automatic feeding system to push a strip of metal (as it unrolls from a coil) through all of the stations of a progressive stamping die.

 Each station performs one or more operations until a finished part is made.
 The final station is a cutoff operation, which separates the finished part from the carrying web.
 The carrying web, along with metal that is punched away in previous operations, is treated as scrap.

 As the part advances to additional stations in the press, it is important that the strip aligns with the tooling within a few thousandths of an inch.
-Bullet shaped or conical “pilots” enter previously pierced round holes in the strip to assure this alignment since the feeding mechanism usually cannot provide the necessary precision in feed length.
+Bullet shaped or conical “pilots” enter previously pierced round holes in the strip to assure this alignment, as the feeding mechanism usually cannot provide the necessary precision in feed length.